ryanisaacg/quicksilver/README.md

 ## What's included?

-- 2D geometry: Vectors, Transformation matrices, Rectangles, Circles, Line segments, and a generic Shape abstraction
+- 2D geometry: Vectors, Transformation matrices, Rectangles, Circles, and a generic Shape abstraction
 - Keyboard and 3-button mouse support
 - Viewport projection of the mouse to the world space automatically
 - Zero-cost camera transformations